From mob-run bars to modern havens, Philadelphia’s lesbian nightlife has a complicated past

 Queer bars were historically more willing to open their doors to community events for free, knowing that attendees would support the bar in return, she said.

-Davis, author of The Queen’s English, an LGBTQIA dictionary, noted lesbian bars were also sites where early forms of queer language, identity, and expression—such as butch and femme—were shaped.
+Chloe Davis, author of The Queen’s English, an LGBTQIA dictionary, noted lesbian bars were also sites where early forms of queer language, identity, and expression—such as butch and femme—were shaped.

 By the turn of the century, even long-standing establishments like Sisters couldn’t compete with high overhead and nights that got slower and slower, Schmit said.